-Fact Check: President Trump's Plans For Syrian Oil
+FACT CHECK: President Trump's Plans For Syrian Oil

 "I spoke with Lindsey Graham just a little while ago," Trump said Sunday.
 "Where Lindsey and I totally agree is the oil."

-For Graham and others, the oil fiends may be a way to appeal to the president's transactional instincts and overcome Trump's aversion to an open-ended deployment in Syria.
+For Graham and others, the oil fields may be a way to appeal to the president's transactional instincts and overcome Trump's aversion to an open-ended deployment in Syria.

 "There are many elements of our foreign policy establishment that want to roll back Iran and want to stay in Syria for the long haul," Landis said.
 "Throwing the oil wells in front of President Trump was a way I think they believed that they could reanimate his interest in staying in Syria."